Chris-B33/Chris-B33/README.md

 - I always like starting new projects with new languages and technologies 💻
 - I enjoy playing video games, Magic the Gathering and Dungeons and Dragons 🎲
-- And I take any opportunity to travel I can ✈️
+- I take any opportunity to travel I can ✈️

 ## Contact